- UCAS course code

-- Demonstrate a sophisticated understanding of the aesthetic and cultural approaches in world cinema since the end of the second world war
+- Demonstrate a sophisticated understanding of the debates and approaches underpinning the study of world cinema

 - Evidence an ability to critically analyse films and evaluate their approach to portraying their themes in the light of local aesthetic and cultural debates

 - Demonstrate an awareness of how approach impact representational strategies and aesthetics